redpanda-data/connect/website/docs/components/outputs/switch.md

 ### `max_in_flight`

 The maximum number of parallel message batches to have in flight at any given time.
+Note that if a child output has a higher `max_in_flight` then the switch output will automatically match it, therefore this value is the minimum `max_in_flight` to set in cases where the child values can't be inferred (such as when using resource outputs as children).

 Type: `number`